aws/sagemaker-python-sdk/doc/api/training/smd_model_parallel_general.rst

   <https://docs.aws.amazon.com/sagemaker/latest/dg/model-parallel-customize-training-script.html#model-parallel-customize-training-script-pt-16>`_.

   .. important::
-   ``process_per_host`` must be less than the number of GPUs per instance, and typically will be equal to the number of GPUs per instance.
+   ``process_per_host`` must be less than or equal to the number of GPUs per instance, and typically will be equal to the number of GPUs per instance.

   For example, if you use one instance with 4-way model parallelism and 2-way data parallelism,